 This post may contain affiliate links.
 Read our disclosure policy

-A Light and Healthy Vegetable Rice Pulao is the perfect rice dish to serve with your favourite Indian dinners!
+A Light and Healthy Pulao is the perfect rice dish to serve with your favourite Indian dinners!
 This healthy rice pulao is loaded with an assortment of vegetables, and it’s cooked with aromatic spices and a bit of oil.
 We’re adding some green chilies to add some heat.
-This recipe will show you how to make this Healthy Vegetable Rice Pulao by pan-frying the rice and by steaming it.
+This post will show you how to make this Healthy Vegetable Pulao Rice recipe by pan-frying the rice and by steaming it.
 I hope you try this out as a quick and nutritious side for your next Indian feast!
 Don’t forget to let me know your thoughts by leaving a comment down below!
 Enjoy!

 A pulao or pilaf is a fragrant Indian rice dish that is truly comforting and so satisfying!
 It’s a one-pot dish made with rice and vegetables, spices and fresh herbs.
 It’s one of the most common rice dishes in India, along with the many varieties of biryani.